-Having explored sequence-to-sequence models like Tacotron and parallel approaches like FastSpeech, we now turn our attention to another powerful class of generative models: Generative Adversarial Networks (GANs).
-Originally developed for image generation, GANs have found successful applications in Text-to-Speech, offering unique advantages, particularly in generating high-quality outputs efficiently.
+Generative Adversarial Networks (GANs) represent a powerful class of generative models, offering a distinct approach to Text-to-Speech synthesis compared to sequence-to-sequence models like Tacotron and parallel methods such as FastSpeech.
+Originally developed for image generation, GANs have found successful applications in TTS, providing unique advantages, particularly in generating high-quality outputs efficiently.

 At its core, a GAN involves a two-player game between two neural networks: